siv2r/bip-frost-signing/README.md

 Aborts are identifiable for an honest party if the following conditions hold in a signing session:
 - The contributions received from all signers have not been tampered with (e.g., because they were sent over authenticated connections).
-- Nonce aggregation is performed honestly (e.g., because the honest signer performs nonce aggregation on its own or because the aggregator is trusted).
+- Nonce aggregation is performed honestly (e.g., because the honest signer performs nonce aggregation on its own or because the coordinator is trusted).
 - The partial signatures received from all signers are verified using the algorithm _PartialSigVerify_.

-If these conditions hold and an honest party (signer or aggregator) runs an algorithm that fails due to invalid protocol contributions from malicious signers, then the algorithm run by the honest party will output the participant identifier of exactly one malicious signer.
+If these conditions hold and an honest party (signer or coordinator) runs an algorithm that fails due to invalid protocol contributions from malicious signers, then the algorithm run by the honest party will output the participant identifier of exactly one malicious signer.
 Additionally, if the honest parties agree on the contributions sent by all signers in the signing session, all the honest parties who run the aborting algorithm will identify the same malicious signer.

 #### Further Remarks

-Some of the algorithms specified below may also assign blame to a malicious aggregator.
+Some of the algorithms specified below may also assign blame to a malicious coordinator.
-While this is possible for some particular misbehavior of the aggregator, it is not guaranteed that a malicious aggregator can be identified.
+While this is possible for some particular misbehavior of the coordinator, it is not guaranteed that a malicious coordinator can be identified.
-More specifically, a malicious aggregator (whose existence violates the second condition above) can always make signing abort and wrongly hold honest signers accountable for the abort (e.g., by claiming to have received an invalid contribution from a particular honest signer).
+More specifically, a malicious coordinator (whose existence violates the second condition above) can always make signing abort and wrongly hold honest signers accountable for the abort (e.g., by claiming to have received an invalid contribution from a particular honest signer).

 The only purpose of the algorithm _PartialSigVerify_ is to ensure identifiable aborts, and it is not necessary to use it when identifiable aborts are not desired.
 In particular, partial signatures are _not_ signatures.